ohayak/fastapi-login/README.md

 conda env update -f conda-env-dev.yaml
 ```

-All parameters required are defined in `src/settings.py`, you can pass this parameters to the program using `dotenv run` program and `.env` file, or set  `EnvironmentFile` in your systemd-module.

 ### Applying migrations and startup

 Before running the application don't forget to apply pending migrations.